ckan/extensions.ckan.org/extensions/shibboleth.md

 	[challengers]
 	plugins =
-		openid
-		friendlyform;browser

-shibboleth sp
+		shibboleth

+Shibboleth service provider (sp)
 -------------

-If you can login to IdP but CKAN is not logging you in, try removing REMOTE_USER from ApplicationDefaults in /etc/shibboleth/shibboleth2.xml, this should work:
+If you can login to IdP but CKAN is not logging you in, try removing REMOTE_USER from ApplicationDefaults in /etc/shibboleth/shibboleth2.xml.
+This should work:

 	<ApplicationDefaults entityID="https://sp.mydomain.com/shibboleth">